The purpose of this page is to help you break down Māori words into syllables, and know what the "Māori sounds" are.

 Kainga ka-i/nga

-The information below comes from korero.maori.nz
+The information below comes from korero.maori.nz.

 You could also visit Victoria University's page.